gentrexha/A_Keni_Ligjerata/README.md

 get taken in the morning so if you want to study in the university you have to find a seat in one of the many lecture rooms.
-These often are used by teachers for lectures so often end up switching rooms all day instead of learning, so we created an interactive application which helps choosing the right room based on the schedule, also others can add comments about those rooms.
+These often are used by teachers for lectures so often end up switching rooms all day instead of learning, so we created an interactive application which helps choosing the right room based on the schedule, where others can also add comments about those rooms and share their experience.

 # How the app works:
 Placeholder